Kong/kongponents/docs/guide/contributing.md

 ## CLI

-It is recommended to use the CLI (`create-kongponent`) when creating new components as it will scaffold all the required files.
-You can run it locally from the package or install it globally.
+It is **highly recommended** to utilize the included CLI when creating new Kongponents as it will scaffold all the necessary files.

-### Run local CLI

 ```sh
 yarn create-kongponent